 - 1 carton of chicken broth

-- 1 tbsp fresh rosemary, thyme, sage & oregano finely chopped
+- 2 tablespoons each of fresh rosemary, thyme, sage & oregano finely chopped

 - 1 egg whisked in separate bowl before adding

 - Make Bread cubes: Cube two loaves of Italian white bread and spread over two large baking sheets.

 - Drizzle with olive oil and sprinkle with salt and fresh ground pepper.